steam-bell-92/Pokemon/README.md

 This project performs an exploratory data analysis (EDA) on a Pokémon dataset using Seaborn and Matplotlib.
 It visualizes various aspects of Pokémon attributes such as Type, Attack, Defense, Speed, and more to uncover interesting patterns and relationships.<br>
 Also contains a .html file

+If you enjoy this Pokémon EDA, consider leaving a star—maybe even a Starmie! ⭐

 ---

 ## 🧠 BSoC Attribution